Spitzkoppe – the granite cathedrals of Namibia

 Camera or smartphone with a wide-angle lens – every rock here is a masterpiece of nature.

 Spitzkoppe is not just a stop along the way.
-It's that place where you understand that beauty doesn't always shout.
-Sometimes it just stands there, in all its unadorned, granite splendour, waiting for someone like you to discover it.
+It's a place where you understand that beauty doesn’t always shout.
+Sometimes it just stands there, in its unadorned, granite splendour, waiting for someone like you to discover it.

-If your heart yearns for vast horizons, for sunrises that unfold your soul, and for silence that fills you to the brim, join Panic Frame & Travel.
-We know the way to places where stones tell stories, and the stars are so close you can almost touch them.
+If your heart yearns for vast horizons, for sunrises that open up your soul, and for silence that fills you to the brim, join Panic Frame & Travel.
+We know the way to places where stones tell stories and the stars are so close you can almost touch them.

 Author: Martin Bonov